Louisville, Kentucky

 Downtown Louisville viewed from the Indiana side of the Ohio River

-The Mercer (formerly Aegon) Building in downtown Louisville - a central landmark of the city
+The Mercer (formerly Aegon) Building in downtown Louisville.
+Its lighted glass dome is a central landmark of the city

 Slugger Field, home of the AAA Louisville Bats baseball team